AlexanderHolmes0/Senate_Tracker/README.md

 Correlation with lags and <em><strong>YOU</strong></em> get to choose how much lag is present (plus animations)<br>
 woo hoo!🎉</p>
 <blockquote>
-<p>Lag is just how far we are pushing earlier observations down and seeing how they correlate with those values.</p>
+<p>Lag is just how far we are pushing earlier observations down and seeing how they correlate with those later values.</p>
 </blockquote>
 <p><em>Table example:</em></p>